mrocklin/thesis/nwp.md

         (a) Fortran                                 (b) CUDA C

 They report a `5-20x` speedup in the translated kernel resulting in a `1.25-1.3x` speedup in total execution time of the entire program.
-They note the following
+They note the following:

 *   *a modest investment in programming effort for GPUs yields an order of magnitude performance improvement*
 *   *Only about one percent of GPU performance was realized but these are initial results; little optimization effort has been put into GPU code.*